nilimamodi-dev/edumate-integration/setParents.md

 	`p1_first_name [string]` - Parent 1 First Name.
 Must not be empty string when any of the other 'p1_' prefixed items are supplied.
 If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_preferred_name [string]` - Parent 1 Preferred Name.
 Must not be empty string when any of the other 'p1_' prefixed items are supplied.
 If empty string is provided, the person will be removed from the parent in TASS.
+If empty string and `p1_first_name` is supplied, then it is defaulted to `p1_first_name`

 	`p1_gender [string]` - Parent 1 Gender.
 Must not be empty string when any of the 'p1_' prefixed items are supplied.
-Must be a valid Gender description within TASS.web.
+Must be a valid Gender code within TASS.web.
 If empty string is provided, the person will be removed from the parent in TASS.

 	`p1_occupation [string]` - Parent 1 Occupation.
 Must be a valid Occupation description within TASS.web.
 If empty string is provided, the person will be removed from the parent in TASS.